mauvaisetroupe/ea-design-it/docs/metamodel/metamodel.md

 # JHipster JDL

-You can also import the [JDL file](/jhipster-jdl-metamodel.jdl) in [jdl studio](https://start.jhipster.tech/jdl-studio/) for a more accurate and detailed view of the entities and their relationships.
+You can also consult the [JDL file](https://github.com/mauvaisetroupe/ea-design-it/blob/main/jhipster-jdl-metamodel.jdl) for a more accurate and detailed view of the entities and their relationships (you can use [jdl studio](https://start.jhipster.tech/jdl-studio/) and import JDL file).